Adroiti/docs-for-code-review-tools/Detekt/OptionalWhenBraces.md

 ## Description

-This rule reports unnecessary braces in when expressions.
-These optional braces should be removed.
+These optional `when` braces should be removed.

 Example of **incorrect** code: